Skip to content

 }

-When a user makes a report request, it kicks off a reporting lifecycle that you will want your web application to handle gracefully.
-In the example code for this tutorial, there are a number of helper functions for managing the report request lifecycle.
+When a user makes a report request, the export process is asynchronous and requires polling.
+In the example code for this tutorial, the helper functions manage the report request lifecycle:

 • showLoader: Makes visible the DOM element with id="loader".